List of New Avengers story arcs

-This is a chronological list of story arcs in the comic book series New Avengers created by Brian Michael Bendis and David Finch.
-Drawn by Finch, Leinil Francis Yu, Billy Tan, Stuart Immonen, Mike Deodato, and Howard Chaykin, New Avengers presents the adventures of a new team of Avengers after the events of the "Avengers Disassembled" storyline.
+This is a chronological list of story arcs in the comic book series The New Avengers created by Brian Michael Bendis and David Finch.
+Drawn by Finch, Leinil Francis Yu, Billy Tan, Stuart Immonen, Mike Deodato, and Howard Chaykin, The New Avengers presents the adventures of a new team of Avengers after the events of the "Avengers Disassembled" storyline.

 Storylines

 The plot events are described, below, using in-universe tone.

 Vol. 1

 Breakout (Issues #1-6)

 Electro causes a mass supervillain break-out at the Raft, a supervillain prison, releasing supervillains from their cells.
 Forty-two escape, but the remaining criminals are contained thanks to the intervention of Captain America, Iron Man, Luke Cage, Jessica Drew, Spider-Man, and Matt Murdock.
 Concluding that fate has brought together this new team together, similar to the first Avengers team, Captain America convinces Iron Man to join a new team of Avengers, inviting the other four heroes to join, who were also present at the riot.
 Matt Murdock declines, unwilling to tarnish the reputation of the other heroes due to the disaster that his life has become, but the other three accept.
 Having contained Electro, the Avengers discover that S.H.I.E.L.D. is holding something back about the enigmatic man named Karl Lykos, who Electro was hired to specifically break out, while other prisoners simply took advantage of the chaos.
 Lykos's files were restricted even to Spider-Woman and Captain America.
 Their quest takes them into the Savage Land, where they are joined by Wolverine, and soon discover Karl Lykos' alter-ego, Sauron.
-A rogue S.H.I.E.L.D unit were using the native people of the savage land to mine vibranium for super weapons.
+A rogue S.H.I.E.L.D unit were using the native people of the Savage Land to mine vibranium for super weapons.
 They are also nearly shot by the second Black Widow.